Best Places in SF Bay to See Fireworks by Boat | Modern Sailing

 The anchorages closest to the San Francisco fireworks shows are Aquatic Park, McCovey Cove, and Clipper Cove.
 Clipper Cove is a calm anchorage with a shallow, tricky entrance - plan your entrance and exit for high tide.
 Richardson Bay is also a peaceful place to spend the night.
 Do not anchor at China Cove (north side of Angel Island) due to underwater hazards that can lead to boat damage or anchor loss.

-If you want an amazing up-close view of the fireworks but you’re not rated for night sailing, set your anchor in Richardson Bay or Aquatic Park before sunset and spend the night.
+If you want an amazing up-close view of the fireworks but you’re not rated for night sailing, set your anchor in Richardson Bay before sunset and spend the night there.

 Paradise Cove on the east side of the Tiburon Peninsula is also an option, but is the furthest from the shows.